A Quick Guide on Common Partnership Disputes in Texas

 When you start a business, there are many decisions to make including the legal structure.
 The way that you structure the business is important, as it has a direct influence on liability, taxes, and many other legal details that are not always obvious.
 Often, businesses are not started by a single person, but two or more people.
 One of the most popular legal business frameworks is a partnership.

 Ready to speak with an attorney?
-Contact Hendershot, Cannon & Hisey, P.C. today at (713) 909-7323 to learn more about your legal options in a partnership or shareholder dispute.
+Contact Hendershot, Cowart & Hisey, P.C. today at (713) 909-7323 to learn more about your legal options in a partnership or shareholder dispute.

 Types of Business Partnerships in Texas